Third-Party Cookies: When Are They Gone and What Is Next?

 The timing is overdue.
 Consumers are calling for transparency, with 80% of audiences saying they’re more likely to purchase from companies that take steps to safeguard their personal information.
 It’s time to do away with old recipes for success and welcome high-tech substitutions.
 The party will continue, but with new methods of collecting data that will identify consumer preferences and protect privacy, so all guests leave the party satisfied.

-First-party data commands premium status in the years ahead.
-While third-party cookies identified consumers by browser addresses, companies will need to adopt a more holistic strategy that relies on first-party data collected from Customer Relationship Management systems, websites, social media, SMS text marketing, email, surveys, direct mail, mobile apps, beacons, point of purchase scans, and customer service interactions.
+First-party retail data has begun to increasingly important.
+While third-party cookies identified consumers by browser addresses, companies will need to adopt a more holistic strategy that relies on first-party data collected from Customer Relationship Management systems, websites, SMS text marketing, email, surveys, mobile apps, beacons, point of purchase scans, and customer service interactions.
 The end result is a more accurate, comprehensive customer profile that can be used to develop the targeting, execution, marketing, and branding experiences.

 What makes first party data better and more secure is that it must be actively collected from users with their consent.
 Only stores or websites intentionally visited can collect information about a person, as customers can elect to provide their information only to companies with which they wish to engage in order to achieve a more personalized shopping experience.

-The party’s no longer browser-based, but rather transitioning to Customer Relationship Management software and consumer-friendly cross-channel platforms.
+The party’s no longer browser-based, but rather transitioning to customer relationship base along consumer-friendly platforms.
 By taking this strategy and deploying privacy-protected mobile platforms, companies show they’re listening and adapting to the consumers’ needs.

 Swiftly offers an alternative to stale methods of third-party cookie collecting.
-A Swiftly-powered retail media network collects consumer approved data directly from interacting with the company’s mobile app.
+A Swiftly-powered retail platform leverages consumer approved data directly from interacting with shoppers inside a company’s mobile app.
 From online browsing to SKU-level scanning and purchasing in-store, companies gain access to accurate, actionable insights from the customer approved data to develop long-lasting digital relationships.

-By partnering with Swiftly to create a custom cross-channel experience, you can create a recipe for the ideal grocery shopping experience.
+By partnering with Swiftly to create a custom omnichannel experience, you can create a recipe for the ideal grocery shopping experience.
 This includes:

 With a Swiftly-powered platform, shoppers’ needs are heard clearly and accurately.
 They’ll receive ads, promotions, and information about the products they want—perhaps even before they know they want them.